Stylophone: Original models

-The Stylophone consists of a metal keyboard made of printed circuit board and is played by touching it with a stylus.
-Each note on the keyboard is connected to a voltage-controlled oscillator via a different-value resistor, and touching the stylus to the keyboard thus closes a circuit.
-The only other controls are a power switch and a vibrato control on the front panel beside the keyboard, and a tuning potentiometer on the rear.
+The Stylophone consists of a metal keyboard made from a printed circuit board and is played by touching it with a stylus.
+Each note on the keyboard is connected to a voltage-controlled oscillator through a different-value resistor, and touching the stylus to the keyboard closes the circuit.
+The instrument also features a power switch and vibrato control on the front panel beside the keyboard, along with a tuning potentiometer on the rear.

-The Stylophone was available in standard, bass and treble variants, but the standard version was the most common.
-There was also a larger version called the 350S with more notes on the keyboard, various voices, a wah-wah effect that was controlled by moving the hand over a photosensor and two styluses.
+The Stylophone was available in standard, bass and treble variants, with cabinet colours used to distinguish them.
+The standard model was black-and-white, the treble model was white and tuned an octave higher, and the bass model was beige-and-white and tuned an octave lower.
+The standard version was the most common.

+There was also a larger version called the 350S, released in 1971.
+It featured more notes on the keyboard, various voices, a wah-wah effect controlled by moving a hand over a photosensor, and two styluses.

+In the early 1970s, Dubreq introduced the Stylophone Pianomate, a piano attachment synthesizer released in 1972.
+It used plunger switches placed behind the keys of an acoustic piano, allowing electronic voices to be added alongside the piano's natural sound.
+The Pianomate offered three timbres and vibrato, which were controlled through a separate amplifier and pedal.

+Dubreq also manufactured accessories such as the Stylophone Mini-Amp, a small amplifier released in 1973 for use with Stylophones and other portable instruments.
+It featured controls for tremolo and tone, as well as dual inputs that provided additional sound-shaping options.

-In the mid-1970s, a new model appeared that featured simulated wood on the speaker panel and a volume control.
-However, production of the Stylophone ceased in 1975.
+In the mid-1970s, a revised model was introduced featuring simulated wood panelling on the speaker grille and a volume control.
+Production of the Stylophone ceased in 1975.

-Entertainer Rolf Harris served for several years as the Stylophone's advertising spokesman in the United Kingdom and appeared on many "play-along" records sold by the manufacturer.
+Entertainer Rolf Harris served as the Stylophone's advertising spokesman in the United Kingdom for several years and appeared on many "play-along" records sold by the manufacturer.